amb5l/multisim-mk/README.md

 To get started:
 1. Add multisim-mk to your repo as a submodule.
-2. Copy the template makefile to your build directory and edit it to add your design units, sources, and dependancies.
+2. Copy the template makefile to your build directory and edit it as required for your design.

-When invoking make, the simulator must be specified (as a make target) as follows:
+When invoking make, the simulator must be specified (as a make target):

     make <simulator>